 Celebrating the vital contributions that artists and organizations make in Toronto’s communities

-This award will be presented to an individual in 2019.
+This award will be presented to an organization in 2020.

 Neighbourhood Arts Network is an initiative of Toronto Arts Foundation.

 To be eligible for the award, all nominees must demonstrate a commitment and/or focus on community-engaged arts and access to arts and culture in Toronto.
 The nominee may not be awarded more than one Toronto Arts Foundation award within any given year.